EdwinVW/dapr-workshop/Assignment04/step-by-step.md

 ## Step 3: Use Dapr state management with the Dapr SDK for .NET

 In this step you're going to change the `DaprVehicleStateRepository` and replace calling the Dapr state management API directly over HTTP by using the `DaprClient` from the Dapr SDK for .NET.

 1. Open the `src` folder in this repo in VS Code.

 2. If you have already executed Assignment 3, you have already added a reference to the `Dapr.AspNetCore` package and you can skip the next 3 steps.

-3. Open a new terminal window in VS Code and change the current folder to `src/TrafficControlService`.
+3. Open the terminal window in VS Code and make sure the current folder is `src/TrafficControlService`.

 4. Add a reference to the Dapr ASP.NET Core integration library: